jnozzi/cocoadev.com/markdown/NSTableView.md

 *More info, please.
 You tell us basically nothing.
 What do you mean the 'record is deleted'?
 You mean the object is removed from the array controller?
 This seems ... odd.
 Also, how are you 'implementing' it?
 What have you changed from the example (it works as advertised for me).*

-Hi, I'm using an General/NSTableView with Bindings to an General/NSArrayController subclass.
-This subsclass is also the delegate/datasource of the General/NSTableView.
+Hi, I'm using an NSTableView with Bindings to an NSArrayController subclass.
+This subsclass is also the delegate/datasource of the NSTableView.
 I've used the code from the Bookmarks example (and tried several other code fragments) Bookmarks is the only one to come close to working.
-I've used the code from the General/DNDArrayController subclass as is, except for changing the type of stored data.
-The actual drag/drop works fine; if I remove the     [self removeObjectAtArrangedObjectIndex:removeIndex]; line from the     -(void) moveObjectsInArrangedObjectsFromIndexes:(General/NSIndexSet*)indexSet toIndex:(unsigned int)insertIndex method, the dragged item is copied and placed above the 'drop' row, but (correctly) the old (drag-row) is not deleted.
+I've used the code from the DNDArrayController subclass as is, except for changing the type of stored data.
+The actual drag/drop works fine; if I remove the     [self removeObjectAtArrangedObjectIndex:removeIndex]; line from the     -(void) moveObjectsInArrangedObjectsFromIndexes:(NSIndexSet*)indexSet toIndex:(unsigned int)insertIndex method, the dragged item is copied and placed above the 'drop' row, but (correctly) the old (drag-row) is not deleted.
 If I leave the removeObject code in, both the drag-row and the drop-row are deleted.
 The Bookmarks example works fine for me, so I'm not sure why it doesn't work correctly in my app.

-As I'm writing this I'm beginning to wonder if it's because I'm using a binding, and whats actually being deleted is the reference to the record in the General/NSArrayController.
+As I'm writing this I'm beginning to wonder if it's because I'm using a binding, and whats actually being deleted is the reference to the record in the NSArrayController.
 That is, the tableview is showing two references to the same object, and the removeObject line deletes the referenced object, not the reference.
 Would (does!?) this make sense?
 If so, how would I go about preventing it?
 I can post all the code if it would make it easier.

 Thanks,
 Chris
 ----
 I've been playing with that code a bit, and probably your item is getting released before you add it back in or something.
-Here's a version that seems to work better (for me). --General/JediKnil
+Here's a version that seems to work better (for me). --JediKnil

-- (void)moveObjectsInArrangedObjectsFromIndexes:(General/NSIndexSet *)indexSet toIndex:(unsigned int)insertIndex
+- (void)moveObjectsInArrangedObjectsFromIndexes:(NSIndexSet *)indexSet toIndex:(unsigned int)insertIndex
 {
-    General/NSArray		*objects = General/self arrangedObjects] copy];
+    NSArray		*objects = self arrangedObjects] copy];
 	int			index = [indexSet lastIndex];

     int			aboveInsertIndexCount = 0;